 Audience participation is encouraged.

-This August 2, artists will be taking #freethenipple many, many steps further at the world's first festival for "naked performing in an urban space" in Bien, Switzerland.
-Or rather, the first "officially authorized" naked performance festival, as the website for the inaugural Body and Freedom Festival clarifies.
-Arranging the event has involved a five year negotiating process with the local authorities.
+On the 2nd August, artists will be taking #freethenipple many, many steps further at the world's first festival for "naked performing in an urban space" in Bien, Switzerland.
+Or rather, the first "officially authorised" naked performance festival, as the website for the inaugural Body and Freedom Festival clarifies.
+Arranging the event has involved a five-year negotiating process with the local authorities.

-The event's organizers have invited artists from around Europe to fill the streets of Bien with live nude performances.
-The 17 different projects aim to break down the taboos surrounding nudity and explore the "pressing issue of the naked body in the urban space."
-The highpoint of the weekend will be a naked procession which visitors can join for a fee of 111.55 Swiss Francs - that's roughly $115 well spent.
+The event's organisers have invited artists from around Europe to fill the streets of Bien with live nude performances.
+The 17 different projects aim to break down the taboos surrounding nudity and explore the "pressing issue of the naked body in the urban space".
+The highpoint of the weekend will be a naked procession which visitors can join for a fee of 111.55 Swiss Francs - that's roughly £75 well spent.

 Text Alice Newell-Hanson

 Image courtesy Body and Freedom Festival